moesjarraf/nestjs-library/README.md

 '.env',
 ```

+The default configuration for each sub module can be found below, and can be changed by modifying the env variables.

 ### Recaptcha v2

-The default configuration can be found below, and can be changed by modifying the env variables.

 ```bash
 CAPTCHA_SITE_KEY=